-estimateBetaParam Estimate the parameters of a Beta distribution estimateBetaParam(x)
+estimateBetaParam Estimate the parameters of a Beta distribution x a vector of proportions.

 This function estimates the two parameters of the Beta distribution, alpha and beta, given a vector of proportions.
 It uses the method of moments to do this.